OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

   ![Next step](/img/ms-graph-get-started-2.jpg)

 3. Give your app a name and select **Native App** in the **App type** line.
-Then pick a Redirect URI, the preferred naming convention is: "your Office 365 domain + a unique name for your app", but it is not required, it must however be formatted as a URI and be unique.
+Then pick a Redirect URI, the preferred naming convention is: "your Office 365 domain + a unique name for your app", but it is not required, it must however, be formatted as a URI and be unique.
 For example, I named my app https://greencricketcreations.onmicrosoft.com/MyCalendarApp.
 The Redirect URI isn't a real website; it is more of a unique identifier for your app.
 Once you have entered a name and Redirect URI set the permissions.
 The necessary permissions are:

   * Read user profiles
   * Read user contacts